SageRalph/TSR-Public/README.md

 This script can be time and resource intensive if the repeat count is high.
 This script is optimised for multi-core CPUs.

+### TSRProvenance.py
+This script uses TSRCore to rank targets for a chosen query item and outputs a detailed provenance file showing the scores, routes, and descriptions for all targets.

 ### TSRCore.py
 This script contains an implementation of the TSR inference algorithm.